 Vine Grove Children's Home is located in Warwickshire, providing up to seven children and young people with a safe and friendly home environment.
-The staff team work together to provide opportunities for all young people to help them achieve personal goals and reach milestones that contribute to their self-esteem and future ambitions.
+The staff team work together to provide unique and tailored opportunities for all young people to help them achieve personal goals and reach milestones that contribute to their self-esteem and future ambitions.

-We provide complete 52 week wrap around care and are partnered with Avon Park School and Dovetree School, which are part of Witherslack Group
+We provide a complete 52 week wrap around care and are partnered with Avon Park School and Dovetree School, which are part of Witherslack Group

 Here at Vine Grove Children’s Home we provide our young people with a safe and friendly home environment where our staff team work together to provide encouragement, stability and ultimately a sense of belonging they deserve.

 Our location allows our young people to access community activities such as the local youth club, dance classes, sports and drama groups, where they can build friendships and develop their personal interests to further enhance their living experiences with us.
 We also provide plenty of opportunities for our young people to become independent as they learn how to cook and develop skills needed to become productive members of society.

 We want the very best for you and we will support you to achieve your ambitions and goals.

 For children who require 52 week care, we are proud to be able to provide them with a home environment that will give them the stability, support and encouragement they need.
 We offer an integrated package of high quality 52 week residential care and education, in conjunction with our schools, that consistently allows children to realise their potential, both academically and socially.